Skip to Content

 This rod is versatile and capable of handling many different fishing conditions for a rod of this value.
 You get the one-piece graphite composite blank with the Fuji aluminum oxide guides.
 The rod comes in both a spinning or casting model, and they are both designed specifically for vertical jigging.

 For the price of this rod, you really can’t go wrong.
-Where you lose a bit of performance is in the stiffness of this one.
-When the rod is too stiff, it takes away from some of the sensitivity, which is a critical component of a jigging rod.
+You lose a bit of performance in this one’s stiffness.
+When the rod is too stiff, it removes some of the sensitivity, which is a critical component of a jigging rod.

-That said, for some of you, it would be a nearly unnoticeable difference.
-For you serious jigging anglers out there, you’ll notice it almost instantaneously.
+That said, it would be a nearly unnoticeable difference for some of you.
+For you jigging severe anglers out there, you’ll notice it almost instantaneously.

 PENN Rampage Jig Spinning | Amazon